str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 * [Reach for A∗: An Efficient Point-to-Point Shortest Path Algorithm](http://www.cc.gatech.edu/~thad/6601-gradAI-fall2015/02-search-01-Astart-ALT-Reach.pdf)
 * [Computing the Shortest Path: A∗ Search Meets Graph Theory](http://www.cc.gatech.edu/~thad/6601-gradAI-fall2015/02-search-Goldberg03tr.pdf)
 * [Reach-based Routing: A New Approach to Shortest Path Algorithms Optimized for Road Networks](http://www.cc.gatech.edu/~thad/6601-gradAI-fall2015/02-search-Gutman04siam.pdf)

+**_Please refrain from referring code/psuedocode from any other resource that is not provided here._**

 ## The Assignment